 Metta – Loving-Kindness Meditation

-This is an excellent meditation based on building a sense of loving kindness and wishes of wellbeing for all.
+This is a meditation based on building a sense of loving kindness and wishes of well-being for oneself and for all.
 Sit in a comfortable and relaxed position, and take two or three deep breaths with slow, long and complete exhalations, then breathe naturally.
-Next, place your attention on the area in the middle of your chest, around your heart and quietly, mentally repeat, slowly and steadily, the following (or similar phrases):
+Next, place your attention on the area in the middle of your chest, around your heart and quietly, mentally repeat, slowly and steadily, any a few of the following (or similar phrases):

 May I be loved.

 May I be filled with love to share.

 May I be safe from inner and outer dangers.

 May I be at ease, be peaceful, be happy.